MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/solidworks.md

 ## View your 3D model in Dynamics 365 mixed reality applications

-After you prepare your 3D models, you can use the following Microsoft Dynamics 365 applications to view your 3D model in mixed reality:
+After you prepare a 3D model, you can use the following Microsoft Dynamics 365 applications to view it in mixed reality:

 [Dynamics 365 Product Visualize](https://docs.microsoft.com/dynamics365/mixed-reality/product-visualize/admin-guide#add-a-model)<br>
 [Dynamics 365 Guides](https://docs.microsoft.com/dynamics365/mixed-reality/guides/)<br>